 Below are the examples of Print in VBA Excel.

-For illustration purpose, I have created a dummy data as shown in the below picture.
+For illustration purposes, I have created dummy data as shown in the below picture.

 Sub Print_Example1() Range ("A1:D14") End Sub